JonathonRP/motion-start/README.md

 An animation library inspired by [framer-motion](https://www.framer.com/motion/)

+> **Note** - this is in alpha expect bugs and please report or make PRs to fix bugs.
+This is svelte-motion ported to typescript currently.
+I have plans to evolve it to include modern features in framer-motion and to use svelte/motion to implement animations in the future.

 <a href="https://github.com/tailwindlabs/tailwindcss/actions"><img src="https://img.shields.io/github/actions/workflow/status/JonathonRP/motion-start/main.yaml" alt="Build Status"></a>
 <a href="https://github.com/JonathonRP/motion-start/blob/master/LICENSE"><img src="https://img.shields.io/npm/l/motion-start.svg" alt="License"></a>
 <a href="https://github.com/JonathonRP/motion-start/releases"><img src="https://img.shields.io/npm/v/motion-start.svg" alt="Latest Release"></a>